 There's not enough information here to give a solid answer to your question.
 I suggest making an appointment with a lawyer to discuss the matter.
-To express it as simply as possible, there are at least three elements needed to pursue such a claim: (1)a duty owed to the client, (2)a breach of that...Read more »
+To express it as simply as possible, there are at least three elements needed to pursue such a claim: (1)a duty owed to the client, (2)a breach of...Read more »

 This is an ethical and relational minefield.
 Any substantive or defensive response is likely to inflame the situation and harden his attitude, as it effectively encourages him to throw another log on the fire.
-Think of it this way -- the fire that's tended burns the hottest, and you want this fire...Read more »
+Think of it this way -- the fire that's tended burns the hottest, and you want this...Read more »

 Your best bet is to hire a different lawyer to take over the case immediately.
 You don't mention that your present lawyer's conduct has caused any damage to you, so at this point you have nothing to gain by suing him for malpractice.